 “At the same time marketing keeps importing contact data (such as .XLS or .CSV format) into the CRM without correct fields or data scrubbing from ongoing events or campaigns.
 What happens then is that issues like contact duplication tends to get messy/dirty over time when it is not maintained or administered regularly.”

 “For example, one person could have interacted with your company using two different email addresses.
 If that's the case, you can send the same follow-up message two times to the same person.
 It sends a message to the prospect that you're unprofessional and don't know what you're doing.”

 So how do marketers eliminate duplicate contacts in their CRMs?
 We heard several suggestions.

-Nathan Heider at Campaign Creators uses a manual process inside HubSpot:
+Nathan Heider at Campaign Creators uses a manual process for HubSpot deduplication:

 select which of the two contacts you want to hold the information